JosephPolaski/Word-Counter/README.md

 For now this is the complete version but I would like to add further functionality to it in the future as time permits.

 ---------------
-**Potential Future additions might include:**
-* a graph generated with matplot lib
-* a front end gui